 Now, it’s a little-known fact that my first job was behind the counter of a Baker’s Square.
 I think defrosting those mass-produced cream pies and putting a fake egg wash on the fruit pies every day turned me off of pie for at least 15 years.
 I still remember watching the safety videos featuring massive machines pumping out whipped topping in the VICORP factory and thinking to myself, “French silk pie is dead in my eyes.”
 So seeing the imperfect crusts, the bubbly fillings, the hand-crumbled cookie crumbs atop the cookies and cream pie made my pulse race.
 This is some real-deal grandma pie and my mouth is in for a treat.

 While Tony asked the counter staff what was in every sandwich and how many things were vegetarian (lots!)
-I ran around with my iPhone snapping pictures and taking note of all the vegan options for my pain-in-the-ass vegan friends.
-(I love you.)
+I ran around with my iPhone snapping pictures and taking note of all the vegan options.
 Two seconds after emitting an impressed “Hm!” about the reasonable prices I started reading about the mission behind First Slice.

 First Slice is a not-for-profit, community-based kitchen where employees and volunteers work together to provide wholesome food to people living in poverty.
 The cafes help to fund the efforts, but the really interesting project is the First Slice shareholder program.
 Subscribers can sign up to receive three home cooked, local, organic meals a month.
 For every family subscription sold, First Slice is able to feed 20 hungry people per month.
 And thanks to this genius program, the needy actually receive the same healthy, nourishing meals as subscribers.
 It’s seriously so cool it makes me cry.
 I’m thrilled to also report that they take volunteers in their kitchen so you can expect BrutalSnack to be behind the scenes working off our sins in pie.